CBorowski-dev/docs-operaton-org/content/update/activiti.md

   main:
     identifier: "migration-guide-activiti"
     parent: "migration-guide"
-    pre: "Guides you through the migration from Activiti to Camunda."
+    pre: "Guides you through the migration from Activiti to Operaton."

 ---

-Migrating an existing application from Activiti <= 5.11 (or Camunda fox 6.x - see below) to Camunda 7.0 is straightforward.
+Migrating an existing application from Activiti <= 5.11 (or Operaton fox 6.x - see below) to Operaton is straightforward.
 This page describes the necessary steps.
-Once done with the migration, the [minor version update guides]({{< ref "/update/minor/_index.md" >}}) show how to update from 7.0 to the latest Camunda version.
+Once done with the migration, the [minor version update guides]({{< ref "/update/minor/_index.md" >}}) show how to update from 7.0 to the latest Operaton version.

 {{< note class="info" title="Getting Help" >}}
 If you are on a more recent Activiti version or if you have any trouble migrating, ask for assistance in the [Forum](https://forum.camunda.org/) or turn to our [Consulting services](https://camunda.com/services/consulting/).
 We are happy to help you!